braden-w/braden-w/README.md

 Hey everyone, I'm Braden! 👋

-I'm the founder of Epicenter, a collection of open-source tools  to capture, refine, and ultimately export your ideas (YC S25).
-I started as a humanities student at Yale studying `Ethics, Politics, and Economics,` but I fell in love with `coding` in my first year.
+I'm building **Epicenter**—open-source tools to capture, refine, and export your ideas (YC S25).
+I started as a humanities student at Yale studying Ethics, Politics, and Economics, but fell in love with coding in my first year.

-Now, I seek to bridge the gaps between the two disciplines.
-I'm starting with open-source tools to help you capture, refine, and export your ideas in your own unique voice.

-The end goal is to create a community of writers and thinkers who nurture and share authentic, low-dopamine content—because the world needs more genuine voices, not more AI slop.
-Along the way, I want to prove that open-source software can thrive, disrupting some outdated business models along the way.
+Now, I work to bridge these disciplines through software that respects human creativity.
+Here's what I'm building:

+- **[Whispering](https://github.com/braden-w/whispering)**: A reliable transcription app to capture your raw ideas—voice recordings, meetings, spontaneous notes—anywhere, anytime
+- **A local-first "second brain"**: An integrated open-source Obsidian alternative to organize, refine, and connect your thoughts (coming soon)
+- **Multi-format publishing tools**: Like Substack, but deeply integrated into your local files.
+Write once, export everywhere: text, video, or audio

+Currently, I'm focused on automating boring steps—such as transcription, formatting, and cross-posting—so you can focus on thinking and writing.
+The eventual goal?
+Build in public with a community of intellectuals, experts, and thinkers who believe human reflection still matters.

+**Our moonshot:** Create publishing infrastructure that empowers anyone to share ideas that stand out from AI-generated noise.
+The world needs more genuine voices, not more "slop."

+If you:
+- Love open source and believe in data ownership
+- Have ever under-shared your best ideas
+- Want to help build tools that reward reflection over reaction

+You belong here.
+Contribute to the code, shape the community, and prove that human authenticity can thrive in the age of AI.

 ---

-I've been on a resolution to make one commit a day for the past few years.
-Many of these commits are a combination of my various personal projects and a vault where I take all my notes.
+I've been making one commit a day for the past few years, a mix of personal projects and my knowledge vault.
 While I've been fortunate to have wonderful industry jobs, open-source software has a special place in my heart.

-It is liberating to code without worrying about profits and temptations to monetize users or profit from their data.
-Thanks to Epicenter, I'm fortunate to be able pursue this full-time.
+I believe open-source can thrive and disrupt outdated business models.
+Thanks to Epicenter, I'm fortunate to pursue this full-time.

+---

-Your support through [sponsorships](https://github.com/sponsors/braden-w) is greatly appreciated, but please only contribute if you feel financially secure enough to do so.
-Your contributions enable me to pursue and develop projects like [Whispering](https://github.com/braden-w/whispering) and other projects that I hope to help the community.
-That being said, if you're feeling generous and financially secure, consider supporting other open-source maintainers who are doing incredible work!
-The open-source ecosystem thrives when we support each other.
-Thank you for your time!
+Your support through [sponsorships](https://github.com/sponsors/braden-w) is greatly appreciated, but please only contribute if you're financially secure.
+Your contributions enable projects like Whispering that help the entire community.\

+That said, if you're feeling generous, consider supporting other open-source maintainers doing incredible work!
+The ecosystem thrives when we support each other.

+---

+*Building in public with a community of writers, thinkers, and builders who believe human reflection still matters.*